Sign In Forgot Password

 Group ChairRuth Menter Clergy Liaison: Rabbi Lydia Medwin

-The Temple's RSJI Environmental Protection and Sustainability group aims to champion environmental sustainability and protection at The Temple and to inspire, educate and engage congregants on pertinent issues so they may take an active role to become steward’s of G-d’s creation.The Jewish people must make tikkun olam (the repair and healing of the planet) a major focus in Jewish life today, and consider personal and societal changes that will improve the environment.
-By doing this, we would be performing a great Kiddush Hashem (sanctification of God’s Name) by working to meet our mandate to be a light unto the nations.
-Please be in touch via email with us for more information or to get involved!
+Welcome to The Temple Green Team!
+Our group aims to champion environmental sustainability and protection at The Temple and to inspire, educate and engage congregants on pertinent climate and environmental justice issues.The Jewish people must make tikkun olam (the repair and healing of the planet) a major focus in Jewish life today and consider personal and societal changes that will improve the environment.

 Our goals are: